-In Part 1 of this article, I shared 4 steps for preparing to make your summer at home with kids count.
+Are you ready for summer another summer at home with your kids?
+Have you made a plan?
 As you think and pray through your goals and schedule for the summer, consider these 3 tips that I’ve learned and tried to implement over the years.

 It’s been exciting to see how these ideas have reaped benefits in our home and in our kids’ lives.
 I hope they do in yours, too!

 Tip #1: Involve your kids in Household Chores

 As the acclaimed parenting book How to Raise an Adult reminds us, our job as parents is to raise adults who can run their own lives with competence and confidence.
 That is where chores come in.